 It’s cheap to buy your own seeds and with it, you are being sustainable and doing your bit for the environment.
 It is the perfect project for your garden space too, nothing beats growing your own food from seed.
 To give you some inspiration, here are 10 ways to get you started on your first organic garden:

-3) Your plot doesn’t have to be big but do make sure it has plenty of sunshine.
+- Your plot doesn’t have to be big but does make sure it has plenty of sunshine.
 You’ll need 5 - 6 hours of sunshine a day particularly if you’re going to be growing fruit or herbs.

-5) Once your compost is well rotted, start preparing your organic soil by digging it in.
+- Once your compost is well-rotted, start preparing your organic soil by digging it in.
 The more the better and use organic mulch like bark, wood chip or grass cuttings to mulch over areas which will be unplanted.

 We’d love to hear how you get on with your organic garden so please keep us posted by sharing your tips, photos and progress with us on our social media sites.